Dioptas/Dioptas/docs/source/integration.rst

     This filemode does not need any numbers in the filenames it will just sort the files based on creation time and go forward and backwards in this list.

+In case you want to browse through files in larger steps the "*step*" value can be adjusted.
-Any newly added file to the current img working directory can be opened by checking the **autoprocess** checkbox in the Image module.
+Any newly added file to the current img working directory can be opened automatically by checking the **autoprocess** checkbox in the Image module.

-By default the integrated pattern are not saved.
+By default the integrated pattern is not saved.
-If you want the pattern to be saved please choose an output folder in the **Pattern** tab by clicking the "**...**" button and then check the **autoprocess** checkbox.
+To automatically save the integrated patterns choose an output folder in the **Pattern** tab by clicking the "**...**" button and then check the **autocreate** checkbox.
-All new integrated pattern will then be automatically saved in this folder with name being the same as the image but different file extension.
+All new integrated patterns will then be automatically saved in this folder with name being the same as the image but different file extension.
-The integrated pattern can be automatically saved in 3 different formats by checking their respective boxes in the lower right of the **Pattern** tab:
+The integrated pattern can be automatically saved in 4 different formats by checking their respective boxes in the lower right of the **Pattern** tab:

 - *.xy*: